DKMS-LSL/dr2s/README.md

 -   **run\_igv:** Opens an instance of the IGV Genome Browser for each haplotype at a specified position (one for each allele) displaying both the long read and short read data for manual inspection.

--   **check\_alignment\_file :** Opens a pairwise or multiple alignment of the final consensus sequences in your text editor.
+-   **checkAlignmentFile :** Opens a pairwise or multiple alignment of the final consensus sequences in your text editor.
 Use this to perform any manual edits on the consensus sequences.
 Editor options are: "subl", "gvim" and "gedit".
 Defaults to systems standard editor.

 -   **report\_checked\_consensus:** Export final consensus sequences from the edited pairwise or multiple alignment as FASTAs into a separate subdirectory `./checked` in the output directory.